Kapusch/blog-dotnet-maui/Blog/content/posts/Tutos/My first app/13-Download music/index.en.md

 <p align="center"><img max-width="100%" max-height="100%" src="./images/721B5FB3853965E63793DB681030F88A.gif" /></p>
 <figure><figcaption class="image-caption">This time, the download is real!</figcaption></figure>

 Congratulations on all your hard work!
 One last effort and manipulation of media will hold no secrets for you.
-See you in the next chapter to manage the music playlist!
+See you in the <a href="../14-change-music-track/">next chapter</a> to manage the music playlist!

 ___
 More articles in the series: